artinkim/artin.kim/content/blog/better-hals-first-look.md

 Can you see the problem?

 The problem is we set `ARGSIZE` to `bits16` *and* `NARGS` to `num2`.
-In English, we told the CORDIC to expect two register writes of q1.15 arguments... which is *impossible*.
+In English, we told the Cordic to expect two register writes of q1.15 arguments... which is *impossible*.

 Two q1.15 arguments are supposed to be stored in a single word and written once.